 Our Day Schools provide a safe environment for teens to reach their full academic potential.

 Newport Academy Day Schools allow students to embrace new ways of thinking while continuing their treatment and recovery work.
-The Newport Academy Day Schools are located in Darien, Connecticut and Newport Beach, California.
+The Newport Academy Day Schools are located in Darien, Connecticut, Newport Beach, California, and Malvern, Pennsylvania.

 Student – Tailored Education

 Newport Academy’s faculty works with students and their families to develop an optimal academic track for each individual’s specific needs.
 The Day Schools’ curriculum focuses on raising self-esteem, improving executive function, establishing healthy friendships, and developing skills for leading a healthy, happy life.